Background pattern

 • Speech disorders (dysarthria), loss of coordination (ataxia), including instability when walking.

-• Increased or decreased libido.
+• Increased or decreased sexual desire (libido).

 • Tremors (tremor), dizziness, emotional poverty.

-Liver and blood (unknown frequency)
+Liver and blood (frequency not known)

 • Yellowing of the skin or eyes (jaundice).

-Heart, circulation, and blood vessels (unknown frequency)
+Heart, circulation, and blood vessels (frequency not known)

 • Circulation problems (circulatory depression).